-In the battle of Verdun in 1916 half a million French soldiers - and half a million Germans - died.
-All these battles ended without any side winning a victory Generals of both sides ordered thousands of soldiers to advance in open fields towards trenches equipped with machine-guns.
-They failed to cope with machine guns.
-Most soldiers were killed long before they reached enemy trenches.
+In the battle of Verdun (1916) half a million French soldiers - and half a million Germans - died.
+All battles ended in a draw.
+The machine gun confounded all conservative generals - and tactics.
+Generals ordered thousands of soldiers to advance in open fields towards enemy machine-guns.
+Most soldiers were killed before they reached the enemy.
+The cavalry was annihilated.
+The war became static - in trenches.

 Most history books describe WW1, the worst war in history till 1914, as caused by the assassination of the Austrian Crown Prince in Sarajevo.
 This triggered off the war, but it was not what caused it.
 War is like a volcanic eruption.
-Any accidental factor can initiate it but without the accumulation of lava no accident will cause a volcanic eruption.
-The 'accumulation of lava' that caused WW1 was the rivalry between British and German BBs over war navies.
-Britain, the world's first industrial power, built the world's largest Navy with steam-driven, steel-body, battleships.
-This enabled it to "Rule the waves", to dominate world trade - and colonize a quarter of the planet.
-Germany, the world's second largest industrial power, had no colonies so it began to build its own Navy to conquer colonies.
-This challenged Britain's naval supremacy.
-Bismarck, the German Chancellor who united Germany knew this and desisted from increasing the German Navy but in 1890 he was sacked by Kaiser Wilhelm II.
+Any accidental factor can initiate it but without the accumulation of lava no accident will cause an eruption.
+The 'lava' that caused WW1 was the rivalry between British and German BBs over war navies.
+Britain, the world's first industrial power, built the world's largest Navy with steam-driven, steel-body, "Dread-nought" battleships.
+This enabled it to "Rule the waves", dominate world trade - and colonize a quarter of the planet.
+Germany, the second largest industrial power, had no colonies so it began to build its own "Dread-noughts".
+Kaiser Wilhelm II declared in 1892 "Our future lies on the water.
+The trident must be in our hands".
+This challenged Britain's supremacy.
+Bismarck, the Chancellor who united Germany feared war with Britain and desisted from building a modern Navy but in 1890 Kaiser Wilhelm sacked him.
 In 1898 Bismarck visited the new German battleships in the port of Kiel and said: "This will cause a war with Britain.
 In 20 years time all I built will lie in ruins".
+In 1918 he was proved right.

-In the 19th century Britain was the world's leading industrial Power.
-At that time before airplanes were invented - big battleships ruled the oceans - and world trade.
-Britain had the largest, and most modern, navy, and ruled the seas and colonies consisting of one quarter of the globe but "Germany was a rapidly growing industrial nation and her politicians began to talk the same way.
+In the 19th century Britain was the world's first - and leading - industrial Power.
+At that time - before airplanes were invented - battleships ruled the oceans - and world trade.
+Britain had the only steam driven, steel bodied, modern, navy, and ruled the seas and colonies consisting of one quarter of the globe but "Germany was a rapidly growing industrial nation and her politicians began to talk the same way.
 If prosperity came from colonies and a Navy why shouldn't Germany have them too?
 What about Germany's place in the sun?
 The Kaiser had grandiose ideas of his own importance in the world as the head of a Great Power.
 Germany had defeated France in the 1870 war and the German military caste had immense power and prestige.
 In Germany there had been a good deal of sympathy with the Boers [defeated by the British in the 1899-1902 Boer war in South Africa .A.O.]
 The Kaiser was proud of his navy.
 A bigger navy was popular with shipbuilders and arms manufacturers and more ships for the German navy meant more profits for Krupps and the arms manufacturers. ("Winston Churchill in War and Peace" by Emrys Hughes, Unity publishing, Glasgow 1950. p.
 57)